Description:

 Let’s build and execute the “updateDBFieldValueDef” example.

-- Create a new definition called “updateDBFieldValueDef”
+- Create a new process definition called “updateDBFieldValueDef” and open the definition in designer mode.

-- Drag an “updateDBFieldValue” step to the canvas
+- Drag an “updateDBFieldValue” step to the canvas.

-- Connect the dots between the Start and “updateDBFieldValue” steps as shown above
+- Connect the dots between the “Start” and “updateDBFieldValue” steps, as shown above.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the ZIP file and extract the sample definition(s) from the link here.
-Then, you can later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.